-Nowadays you have access to more money than ever before, thanks to allowances, gifts and for many, income from artistic presentation of your talents.
-Having more money makes you more responsible for managing money and making decisions for everything from small everyday purchases to bigger-ticket items (such as a bike or a camera) to saving for your higher education.
+Nowadays you have access to more money than ever before, thanks to allowances, gifts and for many, income from artistic presentation of talents, tuition, freelancing, gaming, part-time jobs, etc. Having more money makes you more responsible for managing money and making decisions for everything from small everyday purchases to bigger-ticket items (such as a bike or a computer) or to save for your higher education.
 What I am telling now is about managing your pocket money in a Smart Way by understanding money.

 Knowing in advance the true cost and value of lifestyle and purchasing decisions can allow you to have financial and personal freedom.
 The key for you is to handle (and not too often mishandle) money in ways that are right for you.
 Understand the value of money and then use your money wisely.